Reasons for Choosing Permanent Makeup

 Permanent makeup should enhance your natural features, without giving a “made-up” look.
 Topical makeup trends change from season to season.
 However, having thick lashes and defined brows and lips will never go out of style.
 Therefore, permanent makeup is not meant to replace topical makeup.
 It gives you the advantage of looking natural, only better, even when not wearing conventional makeup.

-Eyebrows that are too light, sparse, or nonexistent, can be beautifully enhanced and improved with micropigmentation.
+Eyebrows that are too light, sparse, or nonexistent, can be beautifully enhanced and improved with micro pigmentation.
 Eyebrows are important because they frame your eyes and give your face expression.
 When the eyebrows are fuller and extended, you get a more youthful appearance.
 Norma can extend, augment and improve the appearance of your eyebrows with a soft, powdery eyebrow or by simulated hair strokes with a 3-dimensional effect.

 Permanent eyeliner is placed in the lash line, which enhances and defines the beauty of the eyes.
-Norma`s technique is a very natural look and will make lashes appear thicker when not wearing mascara.
+Norma's technique is a very natural look and will make lashes appear thicker when not wearing mascara.
 It opens the eyes and makes them “pop.”

-Permanent lip color is perfect for asymmetrical shaped lips, thick lips, thin lips, or lips with uneven vermillion borders.
+Permanent lip color is perfect for asymmetrically shaped lips, thick lips, thin lips, or lips with uneven vermillion borders.
 It will also eliminate the problem of lipstick “bleeding” into the fine lines around the mouth.

 Permanent makeup is long-lasting.
 However, as you become accustomed to your new makeup, it’s not uncommon to want more.
 You may want to freshen up your new makeup every couple years.
 The darker the color, such as black, the longer it will stay unchanged in your skin.
-More natural, delicate colors are sometimes vulnerable to the effects of sun, swimming and breakdown by the body.
-As a general rule, eyeliner, and lip color have the longest longevity, approximately 2 to 5 years, depending upon the color used.
+More natural, delicate colors are sometimes vulnerable to the effects of sun, swimming, and breakdown by the body.
+As a general rule, eyeliner, and lip color have the longest longevity, approximately 2 to 5 years, depending on the color used.
 Eyebrows may not need a touch up for 1 to 3 years.